varnish/orca/README.md

 - **Push and pull:** Uploads are proxied through Varnish while downloads are streamed to the client and cached at the same time.
 - **Deploy anywhere:** Runs on pretty much any x86-based linux machine.
 - **Extensive artifact support**: Support for OCI, NPM, Git, Go, and many more.
-- **Automatic TLS:** Built-in ACME certificate resolver.
+- **Automatic TLS:** Built-in ACME certificate resolver and updater.
 - **Observability:** Integrated OpenTelemetry metrics exporter.

 ### Enterprise:

-- **Cache private repositories safely:** Automatic access control integration for private repositories.
+- **Cache private repositories:** Automatic access control integration for private repositories.
 - **Persisted cache:** Extend and persist the memory cache with Massive Storage Engine (MSE).
 - **OpenTelemetry Tracing:** Observe requests as they flow through your network.
 - **Programmable:** Apply your own logic to the request handling with Varnish Configuration Language (VCL).

 ## Behind the scenes

-Varnish Orca is built with two major components:
+Varnish Orca is built with two distinct components:

 - **Varnish Enterprise**: [High performance](https://www.varnish-software.com/about-us/press/varnish-intel-achieve-breakthrough-in-cdn-efficiency/) cache and reverse proxy, written in C.
 - **Varnish Supervisor**: Control process and integration layer, written in go.